prometheus-operator/prometheus-operator/Documentation/proposals/202405-agent-daemonset.md

 * Scraped load is very large or hard to estimate.
 * Scalability is hard to predict.
 * Security is a big concern.
-* They want to collect node system metrics (e.g. kubelet, node exporter).

 ## 4. Goals

-Provide an MVP version of the DaemonSet deployment of Prometheus Agent to the audience.
+Provide an MVP version of the DaemonSet deployment of Prometheus Agent to the Audience.
 In specific, the MVP will need to:
-* Allow users to deploy one Prometheus Agent pod per node
+* Allow users to deploy one Prometheus Agent pod per node.
-* Allow users to restrict on which set of nodes they want to deploy Prometheus Agent
+* Allow users to restrict which set of nodes they want to deploy Prometheus Agent, if desired.
-* Allow each Prometheus Agent pod to scrape from the pods on the same node (PodMonitor support)
+* Allow each Prometheus Agent pod to scrape from the pods on the same node (PodMonitor support).

 ## 5. Non-Goals